RefesonPinho/RefesonPinho/README.md

 -Studying the third semester in systems analysis and development at Faculdade SENAC in Joinville-SC..

--🔭 I am currently looking for an internship in the IT field.
+-🔭 I am currently an intern in the DevSecOps area at Compass.Uol

--🌱 I'm currently learning the C# language and database disciplines like (create model, generate script, insert, update and query this data).
+-🌱 I'm currently learning concepts from the DevSecOps culture and studying a lot about the linux world and its day-to-day commands, docker, kubernetes, AWS and etc.

 <div align="center">
   <a href="https://github.com/RefesonPinho ">